VRLabs/Marker/README.md

 When finished adjusting MarkerTarget, copy its transform component to paste its values outside of playmode.

 Click "Finish Setup" to finalize your marker and remove the script from your avatar.

+> [!NOTE]
+> When building for Quest, you will have to remove unsupported components and shaders.
+The eraser does not work on Quest so drawings need to be cleared through the expression menu.

 ## Contributors